 Initiated by the Embassy of India to the Philippines led by His Excellency Shambhu S. Kumaran, the partnership between the two Universities was formalized through the Ceremonial Signing of Memorandum of Understanding (MoU).
 The MoU concretized the strong commitment of BatStateU-The NEU and IMU to work collaboratively and establish academic cooperation through academic exchanges, collaborative research projects, co-hosting of conferences, and other mutually beneficial activities in the areas of Naval Architecture and Marine Engineering, Port Management, and Marine Biodiversity.

-BatStateU-The NEU President, Dr. Tirso A. Ronquillo warmly welcomed everyone on the ceremony and expressed his enthusiasm about the possible collaboration between the two universities.
-He hoped that IMU will work co-actively with BatStateU pertaining on research protection, conservation and strategic management of the marine biodiversity in the Verde Island Passage (VIP) as one of the legal mandates of BatStateU as the National Engineering University.
+BatStateU-The NEU President, Dr. Tirso A. Ronquillo warmly welcomed everyone at the ceremony and expressed his enthusiasm about the possible collaboration between the two universities.
+He hoped that IMU would work co-actively with BatStateU pertaining to research protection, conservation and strategic management of the marine biodiversity in the Verde Island Passage (VIP) as one of the legal mandates of BatStateU as the National Engineering University.
 Dr. Ronquillo also extended his message of gratitude to H.E Shambhu S. Kumaran, Ambassador of India to the Philippines, for always bringing new and numerous opportunities to the University.